tiby312/broccoli-project/report/src/ch2-construction-vs-query.md

 ### Collect Performance

-Sometimes you need to iterate over all colliding pairs multiple times even though the elements havent moved.
+Sometimes you need to iterate over all colliding pairs multiple times even though the elements haven't moved.
 You could call `find_colliding_pairs()` multiple times, but it is slow.
 Broccoli provides functions to save off query results so that they can be iterated on though `TreeInd`.